KTX: Incidents and accidents

 On July 15, 2011, 150 passengers were evacuated from a train when smoke started coming out of the train when it arrived at Miryang station at 11:30 AM.
 On July 17, 2011, at around 11 AM, a train stopped abruptly and stranded some 400 passengers in the 9.975 km Hwanghak Tunnel for over an hour.
 The train resumed service after emergency repairs to a malfunctioning motor.
 A Korail spokesperson stated that the reason for the stop was due to "faults in the motor block that supplies power to the wheels".
 The same day, the air conditioning broke down on another train leaving Busan at 1:45 PM.
 Over 800 passengers were transferred to another train at Daejeon when the problem could not be fixed.

 On December 7, 2018, a KTX train carrying 198 passengers derailed about five minutes after leaving Gangneung for Seoul injuring 15 passengers.
 The train was traveling at about 103 km/h when almost all of its cars left the rails.

 On January 5, 2022, a KTX-Sancheon train bound for Busan from Seoul carrying 303 passengers and crew derailed at 12:58 PM while passing a tunnel in Yeongdong of North Chungcheong Province, about 215 kilometers south of Seoul, injuring 7 passengers.
 The train was traveling at about 200 km/h when it partially derailed, resulting in a bogie wheel from car number 4 running off the track before being violently ejected from the train, throwing up ballast and causing structural damage to train cars.
 Subsequent KTX traffic was rerouted via the standard line, resulting in severe delays.
 Initially, it was believed that the derailment was caused by the train colliding with debris while passing Yeongdong Tunnel.
 However, evidence gathered from further investigation show that the missing bogie wheel was found inside Otan Tunnel, which is about 4 km before Yeongdong Tunnel, leading the investigating team to believe the train derailed due to faults within the wheel bogie assembly rather than from impact with debris.
-The exact cause and sequence of the derailment is still under investigation.